Eric-CyberPatriot/Castellum/README.md

 # cyberpatriot-guide
-A collection of cyberpatriot guides and scripts.
+A collection of CyberPatriot guides and scripts.

-The ubuntu.sh file is a script that can be ran to harden ubuntu systems.
+The ubuntu.sh file is a script that can be ran to harden Ubuntu systems.
 Please make the file executable first in properties or by running chmod +x ubuntu.sh

-make sure that you use sudo when running the script.
+Make sure that you use sudo when running the script.

+When using the users script, make sure to update the list of users with the actual names of the users in the system.
+Then run the script by typing "sudo bash user_passwords.sh"

-run "sudo bash ubuntu.sh" to start the script.
+Run "sudo bash ubuntu.sh" to start the script.